MilanPrabhu/Zoom-License-Utilization-Analysis/README.md

 segments were reallocation candidates.

 Notable findings:
-- **Reg Full Time – SF Corporate Office** made up **56.41%** of the pool — the largest segment and also the location with the most Zoom Rooms available
+- **Reg Full Time – SF Corporate Office** made up **56.41%** of the pool — the largest segment by far
 - **Contractor/consultant and unknown categories** (~26% combined) typically
 have lower usage frequency, making Pro licenses harder to justify

-Layering this distribution against the Zoom Room coverage ratio per building is what drove the **projected 40% reduction**.
+Understanding who is in the license pool — and what type of employee they are — is the first step in figuring out who actually needs a Pro license.
+This sets up the key question: does their office have the infrastructure to support shared meeting spaces instead?

 ![License Type Pie Chart](dashboard_3_license_pie.png)